 Self-employed retirement plans St. Paul, MN.
-The flexibility of running your own company in St. Paul, MN is one of the greatest advantages of being self-employed.
-Even so, this independence sometimes brings with certain challenges, particularly in terms of building your retirement fund, as you don't have the benefit of employer-sponsored retirement plans.
-Only 13% of self-employed individuals have a workplace retirement plan, yet countless should consider exploring their options.
-In addition to enjoying a financially stable retirement, seeking advice from a financial advisor in St. Paul, MN to set up your self-employed retirement plan can provide significant tax advantages that enable your business to grow and succeed.
+The flexibility of running your own company in St. Paul, MN is one of the best aspects of working for yourself.
+That said, this freedom can come with a lack of security, especially when it comes to retirement savings, because you don't have access to employer-sponsored retirement plans.
+Only 13% of self-employed individuals have a workplace retirement plan, although many should consider looking into other possibilities.
+In addition to having a financially stable retirement, partnering with a financial advisor in St. Paul, MN to establish your self-employed retirement plan delivers significant tax advantages that allow you to move your business forward.

-Few St. Paul, MN investment consulting and retirement planning firms truly grasp the challenges faced by small business owners as well as Correct Capital.
-Our founder's father was a small business owner himself (read more of our story here), and Correct Capital have a rich history of supporting entrepreneurs with their retirement planning needs.
-We recognize that your business and retirement aspirations aren’t limited to simple financial figures, and we are dedicated to create tailored solutions to meet your unique goals.
-Keep reading to learn more about your self-employed retirement plan options in St. Paul, MN, or reach out to Correct Capital at 877-930-401k or contact us online to speak with a self-employed financial advisor in St. Paul, MN today.
+Few St. Paul, MN wealth management and retirement planning firms truly grasp the challenges faced by entrepreneurs as well as Correct Capital.
+Our founder's father was a small business owner himself (read more of our story here), and our firm have a rich history of helping businesses with their retirement planning needs.
+We know that your professional and personal aspirations go far beyond simple financial figures, and we are dedicated to offer customized solutions to meet your unique goals.
+Read on to discover about your self-employed retirement plan options in St. Paul, MN, or reach out to Correct Capital at 877-930-401k or contact us online to speak with a self-employed financial advisor in St. Paul, MN today.

 Why St. Paul, MN Self-Employed Individuals Should Have a Retirement Plan

-Retirement plans for self-employed individuals not only prepare you for the future, they also deliver real benefits today.
-From flexible contributions to substantial tax savings, consulting a financial advisor in St. Paul, MN helps you customize your retirement plan to suit your specific needs.
+Retirement plans for self-employed individuals are essential for preparing you for the future, they also deliver immediate benefits today.
+With customizable contribution options to substantial tax savings, working with a financial advisor in St. Paul, MN enables you to design your retirement plan to suit your unique financial situation.

 Flexibility That Fits Your Income

-For those with fluctuating income from year to year, a plan like a SEP IRA or Solo 401(k) offers the freedom to modify how much you save:
+If your income changes over time, a plan like a SEP IRA or Solo 401(k) gives you the freedom to modify how much you save:

-- Customizable Contributions: Contribute more during high-income years and scale back when your earnings dip, so your plan aligns with your financial situation.
+- Customizable Contributions: Save extra during high-income years and cut back when income is lower, so your plan works with your financial situation.

-- Roth Options: Choosing a Roth Solo 401(k) lets you settle taxes at the time of contribution, so you can withdraw without tax penalties in the future—an advantageous choice if you expect your tax rate is likely to rise in the future.
+- Roth Options: Choosing a Roth Solo 401(k) lets you handle taxes upfront, enabling you to withdraw tax-free later—a smart decision if you expect your tax rate will increase in the future.

 Save Money on Taxes

-- Tax-Deductible Contributions: Contributions to a SEP IRA shrink your tax liability, so you can keep more of your earnings.
+- Tax-Deductible Contributions: Contributions to a SIMPLE IRA shrink your tax liability, allowing you to keep more of your earnings.

-- State-Specific Incentives: Based on your location, you may be eligible for extra deductions as a self-employed individual.
-These state-level incentives make these plans even more beneficial.
+- State-Specific Incentives: Depending on where you live, you might access extra tax breaks as a business owner.
+These regional incentives make these plans even more advantageous.

-- Retirement Savings Contributions Credit (Saver’s Credit): Those who meet the requirements can apply for a credit of up to 50% of the first $2,000 put into a retirement plan, cutting down your tax bill even more.
+- Retirement Savings Contributions Credit (Saver’s Credit): Eligible individuals can take advantage of a credit of up to 50% of the first $2,000 they contribute a retirement plan, cutting down your tax bill even more.

 Protect Your Savings With Smart Investments

-- Diversified Portfolios: Distributing your investments across varied asset classes like stocks and bonds can help reduce risk while helping to grow your savings.
+- Diversified Portfolios: Spreading your investments across a mix of stocks, bonds, and alternatives serves to mitigate financial risk while helping to grow your savings.

-- Emergency Back-Up: Pairing your retirement plan with a business emergency fund helps you avoid tapping into your nest egg during tough times and incurring penalties.
+- Emergency Back-Up: Supplementing your retirement savings with a business emergency fund prevents you from dipping into savings during tough times and risking extra costs.

 Plan for the Future of Your St. Paul, MN Business

-Retirement planning also helps you think through what’s next with your St. Paul, MN business:
+Preparing for retirement also helps you prepare for what’s next with your St. Paul, MN business:

-- Selling Your Business: When selling your business, accounts such as SEP IRAs or Solo 401(k)s remain your personal assets and don’t transfer with the business.
-These savings ensure the steady income you’ll need in the future.
-Keep in mind that while selling your business results in a capital gain, contributions to retirement accounts are restricted by contribution limits (e.g., a maximum of $7,000 for IRAs or a maximum of $70,000 for Solo 401(k)s, with catch-up contributions, according to plan rules).
+- Selling Your Business: For those considering a sale, retirement accounts like SEP IRAs and Solo 401(k)s stay in your name and don’t transfer with the business.
+These savings ensure the steady income you’ll need later on.
+It’s important to note that while the sale of a business usually creates a capital gain, contributions to retirement accounts are capped at annual limits (e.g., up to $7,000 for IRAs or up to $70,000 for Solo 401(k)s, including catch-up contributions, according to plan rules).

-- Succession Planning: Whether you’re transferring ownership, your nest egg provide the funds you need as you make this shift.
-You may also work with a financial advisor with expertise in succession and retirement planning to minimize tax burdens during the sale.
+- Succession Planning: If you’re passing the business on, your retirement accounts provide a stable foundation as you make this shift.
+You might want to partner with a financial advisor who specializes in succession planning and retirement accounts to reduce taxes associated with the transaction.

 Why Start a Self-Employed Retirement Plan in St. Paul, MN Now?

-Time remains one of the most valuable resources for building your retirement fund.
-Starting early not only lets you accumulate a bigger financial cushion but also minimizes the financial burden of catching up later in life.
-The following are reasons why it makes sense to begin today:
+There’s no denying that time is one of the most important resources when it comes to saving for retirement.
+Getting a head start not only lets you accumulate a larger nest egg but also minimizes the stress of catching up later in life.
+The following are reasons why it pays to take action now:

 The Cost of Waiting

-Waiting to start your retirement fund may cause a major impact on the amount you’ll have when you stop working.
-The primary reason is compound interest—the financial principle where your investments earn returns, and those returns, then, earn even more returns.
-The longer your money has to grow, the more significant the effect of this compounding process.
+Delaying your retirement savings could lead to a significant impact on the total you’ll have when you reach retirement age.
+The biggest reason is compound interest—the powerful process where your investments earn returns, and those returns, then, accumulate even more returns.
+The longer your money has to grow, the greater the impact of this compounding process.

 By age 65, with an assumption of 7% annual return: